 In this process of unification, what role could be played by Christianity which, while inextricably linked with the historical identity of the European peoples, is nevertheless seen today more as old merchandise meant for exportation rather than as a specific product of the European market?

 The role it plays is, alas, a weak one.

 Relativism has debilitated our Christian defenses and prepared or inclined us for surrender.
 It has convinced us that there is nothing worth fighting for or risking.
-It does not even object when others attempt to remove the crucifix from our schools (this happened in Italy).
-It presumes to see itself at the foundations of the secular state while it actually changes (or deconstructs) into a secular state religion of the state that prohibits Muslim girls in a European country from wearing the hijab to school (this happened in France).
-It shirks the educational burden of true integration, and one fine day it decides to separate these same boys and girls of Islamic faith from other boys and girls in a scholastic ghetto (this also happened in Italy).
+It does not even object when others attempt to remove the crucifix from our schools (which happened in Italy).
+It presumes to see itself at the foundations of the secular state while it actually changes (or deconstructs) into a secular state religion of the state that prohibits Muslim girls in a European country from wearing the hijab to school (as happened in France).
+It shirks the educational burden of true integration, and one fine day it decides to separate these same boys and girls of Islamic faith from other boys and girls in a scholastic ghetto (which also happened in Italy).

 Perhaps the West today no longer understands what is right.
 It only knows what is wrong, and it readjusts its notions of right and wrong every time someone complains about one of its errors.
 Or maybe it is simply exhausted.
 As [Mario] Vargas Llosa has said, “Democracy is an event that provokes yawns in the countries in which rule of law exists.”

 I hope that he's wrong, and that the lethargy he describes does not exist.
 But if, unfortunately, he is right, then we need to start rubbing our eyes and wake up.